Not currently taking referrals

 As parents, you want to make sure that your children receive the best start in life.
 At times we can grow concerned about our kids' development.

 I am here to support your child through the early years.
+I only take referrals from families with children under 6 years of age.
 As a speech and language therapist, I help children develop communication skills and overcome developmental hurdles.
 I provide advice to both parents and educational professionals.

 I can ensure that your child receives the appropriate help and support, at a time and location convenient to you.
 I offer home or school visits in West London.